All Episodes

 But he has been an obstacle to the two-state solution.

-I emphasize the word solution.
+I've emphasized the word solution.

-You know, All those terror tunnels that you see was built with Israeli money, American money, and that was money designed to go to the people that live in Gaza, the Palestinians, for hospitals and schools and infrastructure and all it's been spent on is infrastructure to kill and capture Israelis.
+You know, all those terror tunnels that you see was built with Israeli money, American money, and that was money designed to go to the people that live in Gaza, the Palestinians, for hospitals and schools and infrastructure.

 Where is your sense of moral clarity here?

-Uh, where is the criticism against the radical Islamic terrorists that have been wreaking havoc against Israel for the longest period of time?
+Where is the criticism against the radical Islamic terrorists that have been wreaking havoc against Israel for the longest period of time?

 But it does raise very critical questions about what America's role in the world should be.

-And and I think what we're looking at is a president that doesn't have that clarity and is more interested in his blind political ambition than anything else.
+And I think what we're looking at is a president that doesn't have that clarity and is more interested in his blind political ambition than anything else.

 Senator Mike Lee of Utah is with us.